rexliu1912-star/rexliu.github.io/src/content/post/crypto-journey-2025.md

 ---
-title: "From Buying the Top to Finding My Fortune"
+title: "My Crypto Journey: From Buying the Top to Finding My Fortune"
 description: "Focus on SNEK and things I love at this point.
 Just relieved I'm still here after 8 years.
 The Best Times Are Still Ahead of Us?"
 publishDate: "2025-10-25"
 tags: ["Crypto","Evergreen"]